sebastienjouhans/XamarinPlayground/README.md

   * comm service
   * list view with click command
   * custom list view items
-  * progress bar with visibilty converter (mvvmcross visibility plugin)
+  * progress bar with visibilty converter (using mvvmcross visibility plugin)
+  * image loading in the item list view (using mvvmcross file and download cache plugin)